Senate poised to pass biggest piece of tech regulation in decades

 Two industry trade groups, NetChoice and the Chamber of Progress, said the latest version of the KOSA did not change its underlying problems.

 “This is a fresh coat of election-year paint on a rotten bill,” said Chamber of Progress CEO Adam Kovacevich, whose group receives funding from Google, Apple and Amazon.
-(Amazon founder Jeff Bezos owns The Washington Post.)
 Some tech companies, including Snap and X, have endorsed the bill, as has gaming giant Nintendo.

 “With new changes to strengthen the bill and growing support, we should seize this moment to take action,” Blumenthal and Blackburn said.